 The elderly, vulnerable residents of Texas nursing homes continue to suffer abuse and neglect at the hands of their caretakers.

-Ongoing, recent reports raise heavy concerns throughout the entire state about nursing home standards and regulations.
-According to research from the federal Centers for Medicare and Medicaid services, the Texas nursing home patient abuse rate nearly quadruples the national average.
-These statistics represent individual, heartbreaking stories of the elderly and their family members who have suffered at the hands of these violent offenders.
+Recent reports raise heavy concerns throughout the entire state about nursing home standards and regulations.
+According to research from the federal Centers for Medicare and Medicaid Services, the Texas nursing home patient abuse rate nearly quadruples the national average.
+These statistics represent individual, heartbreaking stories of the elderly and their family members who suffer at the hands of violent offenders.

-Recent investigative reporting has revealed that numerous, violent criminals are working as certified nursing aides (CNAs) in Texas nursing homes, which, oftentimes, is completely legal in Texas
+Recent investigative reporting has revealed that numerous, violent criminals are working as certified nursing aides (CNAs) in Texas nursing homes, which is often completely legal in Texas

 Victims Of Assault And Abuse Speak Out